hzi-braunschweig/pia-system/psa.app.mobile/README.md

 Any change which was made in between will be lost!

 Also, Cordova will parse the `config.xml` (and the referenced `network_security_config.xml`) and will make adjustments to it based on its content.
-This will also add entries with IP-Adresses which where read from the `network_security_config.xml`.
+This will also add entries with IPs which where read from the `network_security_config.xml`.
 **These changes should not be committed to the Git repo**!
 Keep it out of Git!

 ### iOS app cannot be built by cordova